 For me, I typically use Trello for my freelancing practice.
 Screenshots that I would include an SOP would include walkthroughs of how to perform a task in Trello, for example.
 Keep in mind that the user may have never used the system, so more detail is always helpful.

 5. Test the SOPs

-I know that when I'm writing standard operating procedures, I'm guilty of forgetting the beginner's perspective.
-I've likely been doing the task for so long that I've forgotten what it's like to start with no knowledge of the process.
+When writing SOPs, it's easy to forget the beginner's perspective.
+You might have been doing the task for so long that you've forgotten what it's like to start with no knowledge of the process.

 This is why testing is so important.
 You've got to put the SOPs into action to see if others understand them.
 Hand it off to a freelancer or another team member to see if it makes sense to someone new.

 After you've developed the SOPs, you've come to the most important part of the process: distributing and making them useful.
 Too many teams view creating SOPs as a one-time process that doesn't need regular maintenance.
 Well-created documentation isn't useful unless it's distributed and utilized.

 First, it's crucial that you've got a place that you can store SOPs so that everyone who'll be impacted by them can access them.
 This could be a Dropbox share, a shared network drive, or even an intranet page.